llvm/mlir-www/website/content/getting_started/Debugging.md

 - `-mlir-print-stacktrace-on-diagnostic` causes a stacktrace to be  printed when a diagnostic is emitted.
 This can be useful to quickly get an idea where in a pass an error is happening.

 - When dealing with verifier errors, `--verify-each=0` turns off the verifier, allowing one to see the full invalid IR

+- `-mlir-print-op-generic` prints ops in their generic form, which is isomorphic with the underlying C++ data structures.
+This is often useful, since invalid ops frequently will crash while being printed in their "pretty form".
+Also, even if the "pretty form" can be printed, it can still be misleading for an invalid op, such as by failing to print an unexpected extra operand that got added by a buggy pass.
-  - `-mlir-print-op-generic` is often useful in combination, since many verifier errors also result in ops that cannot be printed in their "pretty form" (or worse, their "pretty form" is deceptive!).
-This option also influences the behavior of `op.dump()`.
+  - This option also influences the behavior of `op.dump()`.

 - When using the dialect conversion / pattern rewriting infrastructure `-debug-only=dialect-conversion` prints an exceedingly useful trace of the decisions that were made and why.